ericliujian/ns3-mmwave-weather/README.md

 ## Getting Started
-To use the module, you can clone this repository directly by:
+To use the module, you can clone this repositoryby:
 ```bash
 git clone https://github.com/ericliujian/ns3-mmwave-weather.git
 ```

 After clone, you can run several scripts directly:
 ```bash
 ./Name-of-file.sh
 ```

 If there is an error " bad interpreter: No such file or directory".
-Please do
+Please do:
 ```bash
 dos2unix Name-of-file.sh
 ```